 Resting heart rate: typical ranges by training status

-• Training status: Untrained - Range (bpm): 70–90 - Typical profile: little regular exercise - Notes: higher values are common; consider context
+- Training status: Untrained - Range (bpm): 70–90 - Typical profile: little regular exercise - Notes: these ranges are general observations; individual variation is significant

-• Training status: Generally active - Range (bpm): 60–75 - Typical profile: regular daily movement, moderate exercise - Notes: stability matters more than absolute value
+- Training status: Generally active - Range (bpm): 60–75 - Typical profile: regular daily movement, moderate exercise - Notes: many active individuals fall within this range

-• Training status: Recreational endurance - Range (bpm): 50–60 - Typical profile: multiple sessions per week - Notes: mild reduction is typical
+- Training status: Recreational endurance - Range (bpm): 50–60 - Typical profile: multiple sessions per week - Notes: regular endurance training often leads to lower values

-• Training status: Performance-oriented - Range (bpm): 40–50 - Typical profile: structured training, higher volume - Notes: low but usually symptom-free
+- Training status: Performance-oriented - Range (bpm): 40–50 - Typical profile: structured training, higher volume - Notes: experienced athletes may see these values

-• Training status: Elite endurance - Range (bpm): 30–40 - Typical profile: very high training volume - Notes: normal only in the right context
+- Training status: Elite endurance - Range (bpm): 30–40 - Typical profile: very high training volume - Notes: some elite athletes report values in this range

-Similar ranges appear in health and sports sources like the German Heart Foundation.
+Similar ranges appear in health and sports sources like the health and sports sources.
 Individual variation is key.

 What can shift your resting heart rate day to day?